-In 2022, the management level calculations required adjustments to account for the impact of two forest fires.
+In 2023, the management level calculations required adjustments to account for impacts from three forest fire events and one industrical fire event.
 However, as the calculated changes were very minor, this had no impact on the resulting management levels.

 Air Zones & Management Levels